znovoa/CSC270-work/charTable.md

-# Émile Zola, The Ladies' Paradise

-Status: In Progress

-*The Ladies' Paradise*, Émile Zola.
-Translated without abridgment from the 50th French edition.

-## Bibliography

-## Using Scripts to Validate, Reproduce, and Analyze
-Everything in this repository should be reproducible.
-It is a project using Scala code.
-### Requirements
-- Java JDK 1.8 or higher.
-- [SBT](https://www.scala-sbt.org) installed and on the PATH.
-### Running
-- Clone this repository.
-- Navigate to the root level.
-`$ sbt console`
-`scala> :load scripts/char-validate.sc`

-## Code Contents

-### Character Validation
-The characters in this text have been validated to character-set using a [Scala script](https://github.com/znovoa/CSC270-work/blob/master/scripts/corpus-char-validate.sc).
-The following is a table of the characters that are in the text.

 | Character | Character | Character | Character | Character |
 |-----------|-----------|-----------|-----------|-----------|
 | `space` (20) | `!` (21) | `&` (26) | `'` (27) | `*` (2a) |